Skidout/Jiffyedit/README.md

   Keep in mind that this is a very early version of this software.
 I currently plan to almost completely restructure it to make it more versatile.
 If you want to contribute, you are of course welcome to, but your contribution may not make it into the next major version.
   I will also generally clean up the code as time goes on, but I don't suspect that there will be many updates to this early version before the restructuring.

+Roadmap:
+ - Add support for decimal framerates.
+ - Fix bugs.
+ - Restructure the program.
+ - Add support for auto filters.
+ - Add support for Kdenlive.